peternjonde/Peter_Njonde_Portfolio/README.md

 # Peter_Njonde_Portfolio
 * Sometimes the images do not load sorry :(
+* Press on the names of the projects to view the code

 # [Weather App (SwiftUI)](https://github.com/peternjonde/Weather_APP)
 * An application which uses an Api found online to show the weather of your location